-\item \textbf{Decision Logic:} A positive detection report for $\text{ESPD}_{s+1}$ is generated if and only if at least $k_{s+1}$ positive detection events are registered among the $n_{s+1}+1$ detectors, consisting of $n_{s+1}$ auxiliary detectors and one detector on the signal path.
+\item \textbf{Decision Logic:} A positive detection report for $\text{ESPD}_{s+1}$ is generated if and only if at least $k_{s+1}$ positive detection events occur among the $n_{s+1}+1$ detectors, consisting of $n_{s+1}$ auxiliary detectors and one detector on the signal path.
 Otherwise, a negative report is returned.
 Here, $k_{s+1}$ is a preselected threshold integer, and $n_{s+1}$ denotes the number of effective controlled operations\footnote{The main discussions of the article assume deterministic controlled gates, for which $n_{s+1}$ equals the number of implemented operations.
 For probabilistic gates, $n_{s+1}$ refers to the number of successful operations after post-selection.
 In this case, the decision logic is naturally reformulated in terms of the fraction of positive detection outcomes among the effective detections exceeding a predefined threshold.}. \end{enumerate}

-\qquad \textbf{Physical intuition:} From a detection perspective, each level of the ESPD framework increases the number of effective detection opportunities available to an input signal.
-In an idealized limit where all components except the SPDs are assumed to be perfect, the $(s+1)$-th level produces $n_{s+1}$ effective signal instances through the controlled modules, which are independently detected by $n_{s+1}$ SPDs.
-A non-vacuum outcome is reported if at least $k_{s+1}$ positive detection events are registered.
-Under this idealized assumption, the effective DE increases with decreasing threshold $k_{s+1}$; for instance, when $k_{s+1}=1$, the effective DE is given by $1-(1-\eta_{s})^{n_{s+1}}$.
-Furthermore, the effective DCR is suppressed, since a false positive outcome requires dark-count events to occur in at least $k_{s+1}$ detectors, leading to an approximate scaling $d_{s}^{k_{s+1}}$.
-This physical intuition extends beyond the idealized limit when imperfections in the auxiliary components introduce errors that remain small compared to the activation probability of a genuine input signal.
-A rigorous formulation of this behavior, accounting for non-ideal devices and error propagation, is developed in Section~\ref{sec:Theory}.
+\textbf{Physical intuition:} From a functional perspective, each level of the ESPD framework increases the number of effective detection opportunities available to an input signal.
+In an idealized limit where all components except the SPDs are assumed to be perfect, the $(s+1)$-th level produces $n_{s+1}$ auxiliary signal instances identical to the input one through the controlled modules, which are independently detected by the $n_{s+1}$ ESPDs.
+A non-vacuum outcome is reported if at least $k_{s+1}$ positive detection events are registered among the $n_{s+1}+1$ detections.
+Therefore, the effective DE increases with decreasing threshold $k_{s+1}$; for instance, when $k_{s+1}=1$, the effective DE is given by $1-(1-\eta_{s})^{n_{s+1}}$.
+Furthermore, the effective DCR is suppressed because a false positive outcome requires at least $k_{s+1}$ independent dark count events, leading to an approximate probability of $d_{s}^{k_{s+1}}$.
+This architectural logic transforms detection from a single-shot device event into a more robust collective process, where multi-copy analysis can suppress the errors introduced by SPD imperfections.
+This intuition extends beyond the idealized limit when imperfections in the auxiliary components introduce errors that remain small compared to the activation probability of a genuine input signal.
+A rigorous treatment of these dynamics, accounting for non-ideal devices and error propagation, follows in Section~\ref{sec:Theory}.